 In some individuals, lemon essential oil helps to reduce and prevent painful gout symptoms.
 Externally, a few drops of lemon oil in contact with affected skin and in combination with peppermint or frankincense oil gently applied with a warm heating pad can bring relief.

 Supplements for Preventing and Resolving Uric Acid Buildup

 Tart cherry juice is very helpful for preventing uric acid buildup.
 The recommendation from Dr. Cowan is 1 teaspoon twice a day.
 Be sure to get organic tart cherry juice (cherries are a highly sprayed crop) and choose a brand (like this one) without any added sugar!
 This daily regimen should be continued indefinitely if your medical history reveals a predisposition to gout.

-Dr. Cowan also suggests 1 teaspoon per day of high-vitamin cod liver oil to ensure sufficient vitamin A. As mentioned above, this nutrient nourishes the kidneys and encourages normal kidney function to adequately excrete uric acid as it is naturally produced.
+As mentioned above, this nutrient nourishes the kidneys and encourages normal kidney function to adequately excrete uric acid as it is naturally produced.
 Arginex from Standard Process can also prove helpful (1-2 tablets three times per day) as this supplement, like Vitamin A, helps to stimulate normalized excretory function.

 If you are already in the midst of an attack, Dr. Cowan’s suggested remedy for anti-inflammatory relief instead of NSAIDS like ibuprofen is Boswellia complex (1-2 tablets three times per day).